 The Old Biscuit Mill | 373-375 Albert Road | Woodstock | Cape Town

-Embark on a fascinating, behind-the-scenes look at experts delicately shaping platinum, learn about the factors that affect the value of a diamond and witness the result of human expertise in Shimansky sparkling showroom.
-Although the tour is free, you or your girlfriend/wife/partner may emerge with a twinkle in the eye for diamonds.
+Embark on a fascinating, behind-the-scenes tour at Shimansky.
+Watch experts delicately shaping platinum, learn about the factors that affect the value of a diamond, and witness the glory of Shimansky’s sparkling showroom.
+Although the tour is free, you or your partner may emerge with a twinkle in the eye for diamonds.
 Shine on with the Shimansky diamond tour.

 Top Floor | The Clock Tower | V&A Waterfront | +27 (0)21 420 2788

-WhatiftheWorld Gallery provides a platform for established contemporary artists and gives collectors the opportunity to discover new artists.
-Plus you can peruse these works of art for free.
+WhatiftheWorld Gallery provides a platform for contemporary artists and gives collectors the opportunity to discover new artists.
+You can enter the gallery to view these works of art for free.
 It’s run by one of the co-founders of the NeighbourGoods Market and was one of the first galleries to open in Woodstock.
-They also represent some of SA’s finest designers (not just artists) – check out their website for more info that you can include.
-Find more galleries here.
+They also represent some of SA’s finest designers.
+You could spend weeks exploring all the galleries in Cape Town.

 1 Argyle Street | Woodstock | Cape Town | +27 (0) 21447 2376

-If you can’t lift the bank balance why not lift the spirits?
-TEARS, which is located just off Kommetjie Road on the M5, is a non-profit organisation that rescues abandoned dogs and cats.
+You might not be able to lift your bank balance, but you can lift your spirits.
+TEARS, which is located just off Kommetjie Road, is a non-profit organisation that rescues dogs and cats.
 Donate your time and take part in their dog-walking programme.
 We guarantee that after a few hours with a furry friend, you’ll feel like a million bucks.
 Email firstname.lastname@example.org for more information.

 TEARS Animal Rescue | 4 Lekkerwater Road | Sunnydale | Cape Town

-Greenpop is a Cape Town-based NGO that plants trees, runs educational programmes and hosts restoration festivals all in the name of a greener future.
-The NGO spearheads fun events aimed at raising environmental awareness: plant days at schools and football fields, jam sessions in Long Street’s car parks, bicycle rides in Cape Town and tree planting projects in Zambia.
+Greenpop is a Cape Town-based NGO that plants trees, runs educational programmes, and hosts restoration festivals all in the name of a greener future.
+They host events aimed at raising environmental awareness: plant days at schools and football fields, jam sessions in Long Street’s car parks, bicycle rides in Cape Town, and tree planting projects in Zambia, to name a few.
 You can get involved for free by signing up on their volunteer database.
 Make a real difference with Greenpop.

 If you know someone who likes a good story, check out The Book Lounge.